-The latest version of the Corporate Governance Code was published on 8 December 2016 (the ‘Code’).
-By means of a Decree dated 29 August 2017 the Dutch government has designated the Code as applicable for Dutch companies with a public listing.
-The Code is based on the comply or explain principle and applies as from the financial year 2017.
+The latest version of the Dutch Corporate Governance Code (‘the Code’) was published on 8 December 2016.
+By means of a decree dated 29 August 2017, the Dutch government has designated the Code as applicable to Dutch companies with a public listing.
+The Code is based on the comply-or-explain principle and applies as from the financial year 2017.

-Decree with respect to the contents of the integrated report
+Decree with respect to the contents of the Executive Board report

-This chapter reports on the application of the Dutch Corporate Governance Code at Royal BAM Group nv.
-Together with the information about the corporate governance structure and the BAM Corporate Governance Compliance Overview (see www.bam.com/en/about-bam/corporate-governance), this comprises the ‘Corporate governance statement’ as specified in section 3 sub 1 of the Decree with respect to the contents of the Executive Board report (‘Besluit inhoud bestuursverslag’).
+This chapter reports on the application of the Code at Royal BAM Group.
+Together with the information about the corporate governance structure and the BAM corporate governance compliance overview (see www.bam.com/en/about-bam/corporate-governance), this comprises the ‘Corporate governance statement’ as specified in section 3 sub 1 of the Decree with respect to the contents of the Executive Board report (‘the Decree’).

-Information about BAM’s corporate governance structure and compliance with the Corporate Governance Code (clause 3.1 of the Decree with respect to the contents of the Executive Board report), functioning of the General Meeting and the rights of shareholders (clause 3a sub b of the Decree with respect to the contents of the Executive Board report) can be found on the company’s website under the corporate governance heading.
-The most important aspects of BAM’s risk and control systems (clause 3a sub a of the Decree with respect to the contents of the Executive Board report) are available in chapter 4 of this Integrated report.
-Information about the composition and functioning of the Executive Board and Supervisory Board (clause 3a sub c of the Decree with respect to the contents of the Executive Board report) is described in chapters 5.3 and 6.1 and the diversity policy for both boards is explained in this chapter and chapter 5.1.
-A declaration with regard to the Decree on Article 10 of the Takeover Directive (clause 3d of the Decree with respect to the contents of the Executive Board report) can be found in chapter 5.2.
+Information about BAM’s corporate governance structure and compliance with the Code (clause 3.1 of the Decree with respect to the contents of the Executive Board report), functioning of the General Meeting and the rights of shareholders (clause 3a sub b of the Decree with respect to the contents of the Executive Board report) can be found on the Company’s website under the corporate governance heading.
+The most important aspects of BAM’s risk and control systems (clause 3a sub a of the Decree with respect to the contents of the Executive Board report) are available in chapter 4 of this integrated report.
+Information about the composition and functioning of the Executive Board and Supervisory Board (clause 3a sub c of the Decree with respect to the contents of the Executive Board report) is described in paragraphs 5.3 and 6.1 and the diversity policy for both boards is explained in this chapter and paragraph 6.1.
+A declaration regarding the Decree on Article 10 of the EU Takeover Directive (clause 3d of the Decree with respect to the contents of the Executive Board report) can be found in paragraph 5.2.

 Compliance with the Corporate Governance Code

-Compliance with the Corporate Governance Code is described in the BAM Corporate Governance Compliance Overview, which is available on the website of BAM (www.bam.com).
+Compliance with the Code is described in the BAM corporate governance compliance overview, which is available on www.bam.com.
 This is to be read in conjunction with this section and is deemed to be incorporated into this section.
 In case there is a difference between the content of BAM’s publication and this section, this section will prevail.

-BAM fully complies with the principles and best practises of the Code.
-In accordance with the Corporate Governance Code the company will submit any substantial changes in the main features of the corporate governance structure to the General Meeting for discussion purposes.
-This includes the changes to the top structure of BAM as announced in a press release on 6 December 2018.
-The corporate governance structure will be discussed with the shareholders during the Annual General Meeting on 17 April 2019.
+BAM fully complies with the principles and best practices of the Code.
+In accordance with the Code, the Company will submit any substantial changes in the main features of the corporate governance structure to the General Meeting for discussion purposes.